ddmee/donalmeecom/fastai.markdown

     Parameters (to the model, itself is also called the architecture).

-13. Draw a picture that summaziers Samuel's view of a machine learning model.
+13. Draw a picture that summarises Samuel's view of a machine learning model.

     Feed input to a flexible mathematical function that can replicate any mathematical relationship.
 The model begins with some predefined parameters that define how the function of that model transforms input to output.
 The input is run through the model.
 For each input through the model, the output is assessed and the result of this is feed into the model again by altering the weights.
 This processes goes on until we believe the model has learned enough to classify the input so it reliably gets the right classification/prediction for the output.